julianxhokaxhiu/jquery-itunestoresearch/README.md

 ### License ###

-This plugin is licensed as GPLv3 and you can read it in the file "LICENSE" attached with this plugin.
+This plugin is licensed as MIT and you can read it in the file "LICENSE" attached with this plugin.